dart-archive/www.dartlang.org/src/site/_includes/language-tour/classes/index.markdown

   num x, y;

   Point(num x, num y) {
-    // there's a better way to do this, stay tuned this.x = x;
+    // There's a better way to do this, stay tuned. this.x = x;
     this.y = y;
   }